 Part of the reason is that as we get older life inevitably brings fewer fresh experiences, and more routines.
 Because we use the number of new memories we form to gauge how much time has passed, an average week that doesn’t loom large in the memory gives the illusion that time is shrinking.

 To combat this phenomenon Hammond suggests we fill our time with new experiences.
 On the other hand, “we do have to ask ourselves whether we really want to slow time down.
 If you look at the circumstances where evidence tells us that time goes slowly, they include having a very high temperature, feeling rejected and experiencing depression.”

 Friedman’s answer is similar to Hammond’s.
-When you learn something for the first time, says a child, it takes time to learn and “you are forming a fairly steady stream of new memories of events, places and people.”
+When you are younger “you are forming a fairly steady stream of new memories of events, places and people.”
 Then as an adult when “you look back at your childhood experiences, they appear to unfold in slow motion probably because the sheer number of them gives you the impression that they must have taken forever to acquire.”

 But this is merely an illusion, the way adults understand the past when they look through the telescope of lost time.
 This, though, is not an illusion: almost all of us faced far steeper learning curves when we were young.
 Most adults do not explore and learn about the world the way they did when they were young; adult life lacks the constant discovery and endless novelty of childhood.

 “Studies have shown that the greater the cognitive demands of a task, the longer its duration is perceived to be,” so perhaps ” learning new things might slow down our internal sense of time.”
 This may also be part of the solution to the apparent speeding up of time as we age: